-Data storage is a critical function to many applications.
+Data storage is a critical function in the Web3 stack.
 Without it, you can’t create a user profile, track their progress using an application, or execute a whole host of other important functions.

 In this guide, we will break down how to store both public and private data off-chain while letting users retain complete control over their data.

 Off-chain is an important detail here.
 By keeping the data off-chain, we can ensure that apps can provide users with high availability and high performance by quickly storing and retrieving that data.
 Blockspace is limited, and if we stored all data on-chain there would be a number of negative consequences, including:

 - That data inherently becomes publicly accessible by default (even if the content is encrypted).

 - The cost of data storage will drastically increase as the app scales and takes up larger amounts of blockspace.